211 Would You Rather Questions [Funny, Hard & Weird]

 Would You Rather Questions for Couples and Close Friends

-Would you rather questions for couples should reveal time, risk, comfort, and future plans without forcing private disclosures.
-LearnClash treats couples prompts as close-friend prompts first: answerable in public, better in private, and still clean enough for a 45-second question timer.
+Couples prompts should open up time, risk, comfort, and future plans without forcing anyone to confess something private.
+LearnClash treats couples prompts as close-friend prompts first.
+Answerable in public.
+Better in private.
+Still clean enough for a 45-second question timer either way.

 Figure 9: Couples prompts work best when they reveal priorities without turning the room into a confession booth.

-Use this section as a routing guide instead of a separate pile of intimate prompts.
-The best would you rather questions for couples usually already live in the Deep, Adults, and Warmups sections.
-What changes is the order.
+Treat this section as a map, not a separate pile of intimate prompts.
+The best would you rather questions for couples already live up in the Deep, Adults, and Warmups sections.
+The only thing that changes for couples is the order you play them in.

 | Couple or close-friend setting | Best question range | Why it works |